OpenEnergyPlatform/oeplatform/docs/install/installation.md

     4. Deploy locally
-        - Ckeck if the all connected database servers are running.
+        - Check if the all connected database servers are running.
         - `python manage.py runserver`
         - Open Browser URL: 127.0.0.1:8000